In the College of Architecture and Design, classrooms extend beyond four walls.

 For 50 years, the College of Architecture and Design has offered students opportunities to propose and create real-world solutions for the public good.

 Assistant Professor Liz Teston guides her students to experience learning by applying classroom lessons in communities near and far.

-Recent examples include the Beardsley Farm Education Center, Fod-des-Blancs School in Haiti, and the Red Bird water kiosk in Clay County, Kentucky.
+Recent examples include the Beardsley Farm Education Center led by Assistant Professor Jennifer Akerman, and two projects led by Professor John McRae: the Fod-des-Blancs School in Haiti and the Red Bird water kiosk in Clay County, Kentucky.